variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [ ] We want to be able to control the z order in which entities get drawn,
     right now that is kind of randomly decided when the world iterates over the entities in its draw loop.
+[ ] Choose a data structure for the entity list:
+    - we need constant time lookup by id, but for drawables we would like to be able to keep a list sorted by z_order... would still like to be able to remove by id in constant time

 [ ] make a shortcut to declare transitions for many from states at once
     addTransition({ from = { "a", "b", "c", to = "d", condition = function () return true end}})